 - Tilting the head

-Increased risks of lazy eye are associated with premature birth or small size at birth, a family history of amblyopia or other vision conditions and developmental disabilities.2
+Increased chances of lazy eye are associated with premature birth or small size at birth, a family history of amblyopia or other vision conditions and developmental disabilities.

-Patients living with lazy eye are prone to experiencing more accidents, due to impaired depth perception.
-Children may suffer from bullying and low-self-esteem as a result of the appearance of a lazy eye and experience increased instances of shame and depression.1
+Patients living with lazy eye are prone to experience more accidents due to impaired depth perception.
+Children may suffer from bullying and low self-esteem because of the appearance of a lazy eye and experience increased instances of shame and depression.

 Can You Fix a Lazy Eye?

-Lazy eye can be corrected with proper treatment and, ideally, early diagnosis.4
+Lazy eye can usually be corrected with proper treatment, and ideally, early diagnosis.

 Treatment for amblyopia is most effective for children under the age of 7, the period of development when the neural pathways connecting the eyes to the brain are formed.
-Treatment for lazy eye can still be effective in older children, teenagers and adults, so it's worth discussing with a healthcare provider, regardless of a patient's age.3 Left untreated, amblyopia could result in partial or complete blindness in the impacted eye as well as other life-long vision problems, affecting a patient's overall quality of life.
+Treatment for lazy eye can still be effective in older children, teenagers and adults, so it's worth discussing with a healthcare provider, regardless of a patient's age.
+Left untreated, amblyopia could result in partial or complete blindness in the impacted eye, as well as other lifelong vision problems, affecting a patient's overall quality of life.

-The earlier amblyopia is diagnosed and a patient begins treatment, the more effective treatments will be in strengthening the eye muscles and improving vision coordination.
+The earlier amblyopia is diagnosed and a patient begins treatment, the more effective results will be in strengthening the eye muscles and improving vision coordination.

 - Corrective eyewear.
-If a child's amblyopia is attributed to nearsightedness, farsightedness or astigmatism, an optometrist or ophthalmologist will typically write a prescription for corrective glasses.
+If a child's amblyopia is attributed to a visual problem such as nearsightedness, farsightedness or astigmatism, an optometrist or ophthalmologist will typically write a prescription for corrective glasses or contact lenses.

 - Eye patches.
-Covering the stronger eye with an eye patch for two to six or more hours per day can help to stimulate the weaker eye.
-Treatment will vary based on the age of the patient, the degree to which the eye was turned and when the patient was diagnosed.
+Once the vision has been corrected with glasses or contacts, the stronger eye should be covered with an eye patch for two to six or more hours per day, which can help stimulate the weaker eye.
+Treatment will vary based on the age of the patient, the severity of the poor vision and when the problem was diagnosed.
 Decorated patches for children can encourage young patients to wear their patch for the prescribed length of time.

 - Bangerter filter.
-If the patient already wears eyeglasses, a Bangerter filter can be attached to the eyeglass lens of the stronger eye to blur the vision in the dominant eye, stimulating the non-dominant eye.
+If the patient already wears eyeglasses, a Bangerter filter can be attached to the eyeglass lens of the stronger eye to blur vision in that eye, therefore stimulating the lazy eye.

 Surgical treatments for lazy eye

-While an optometrist or ophthalmologist may first prescribe non-surgical treatments to correct a lazy eye, they may ultimately recommend surgical repair to reduce the long-term risk of vision loss.1
+While an optometrist or ophthalmologist may first prescribe non-surgical treatments to correct a lazy eye, they may ultimately recommend surgical repair to reduce the long-term risk of vision loss.

 - Recession.
-The eye muscle is cut and reattached in a weaker position further away from the front of the eyeball in order to reduce the resting tension of the muscle.
+The eye muscle is cut and reattached in a weaker position further away from the front of the eyeball to reduce the resting tension of the muscle.

 - Resection.
-Strengthens muscle function by removing a portion of the muscle and then reattaching it to its original position on the eyeball, not unlike removing part of a rubber band, but stretching it to its original length.
+This procedure strengthens muscle function by removing a portion of the muscle and then reattaching it to its original position on the eyeball, not unlike removing part of a rubber band, but stretching it to its original length.

 Surgery can also help correct a lazy eye caused by deprivation amblyopia, in which vision is blocked by a droopy eyelid, cataract or a corneal ulcer.

-Strabismus surgery costs will vary based on geographic location, but typically can run between $5,000 and $10,000 without insurance.
-Because strabismus is considered a medically necessary surgery and not cosmetic, most insurance plans will cover a good portion of the surgery — minus deductibles — greatly offsetting out-of-pocket costs.
+Strabismus surgery costs will vary based on geographic location but typically range from $3,943 to $9,358 for recession and $3,800 to $9,643 for resection without insurance.1 Because strabismus is considered a medically necessary surgery and not cosmetic, most insurance plans will cover a good portion of the surgery — minus deductibles — greatly offsetting out-of-pocket costs.

-Factors that can affect the cost of strabismus surgery include:
+Factors that can affect the cost of strabismus surgery include:1

 - Hospital location